EuropeanOpenScienceCloud/Governance/docs/StakeholdersAndResources.md

 ### Compliance and Compatibility

-It is envisaged that most of the EOSC resources will be fully *compliant* with the Principles of Engagement and compatible with the technical architecture.
+It is envisaged that most of the EOSC resources will be fully *compliant* with the Rules of Participation and, where applicable, compatible with the technical architecture.
 However, it is likely that, at least initially, there will be resources which are not fully *compliant* but are merely technically *compatible* with the EOSC but are still of value to the EOSC Consumers.
 Such resources might meet the needs of specific disciplines only, or may be currently in the process of becoming compliant.

-There may also be some resources which may not be fully technically *compatible* with EOSC resources nor fully *compliant* with the Principles of Engagement, but which nevertheless outside are of value to EOSC consumers.
-These would still be usable by EOSC consumers as recommended by the HLEG that *“It should be clear that non-EOSC approved players are free to explore any role in the Open Science ecosystem they wish, even if they do not adhere to the Principles of Engagement.
+There may also be some resources which may not be fully technically *compatible* with EOSC resources nor fully *compliant* with the Rules of Participation, but which nevertheless outside are of value to EOSC consumers.
+These would still be usable by EOSC consumers as recommended by the HLEG that *“It should be clear that non-EOSC approved players are free to explore any role in the Open Science ecosystem they wish, even if they do not adhere to the Rules of Participation.
 They will just not be able to brand their services as EOSC approved/certified”.*

-This is illustrated below.
+This is illustrated below in Figure 6.
 The EOSCPilot has co-developed Rules of Participation with the community, as well as developed a technical architecture which provide more precise definitions of *compliant* and *compatible*.

 <img src="StakeholdersAndResources/media/image11.png" alt="EOSC Resource Model - Rules of Participation" style="width:5.83333in;height:2.4425in" />

-Figure 8 - EOSC Resource Model: Rules of Participation
+Figure 6 - EOSC Resource Model: Rules of Participation

 ###  [section]

-### Core Resources
+### Economy and Financial Flows

-To function, there will need to be some **Core Resources** underpinning the EOSC analogous to services the internet such as domain naming services etc..
-Such resources might include the EOSC service catalogue, access and identity management, etc. The need for **Core Resources** was also identified by the OSPP EOSC Working Group (see Section 3.3) whose definition is “set of services and processes that are needed to integrate and enable access to the various resources federated in the EOSC”.
+To function, there will need to be some **<span class="underline">Core Resources</span>** underpinning the EOSC analogous to services the internet such as domain naming services etc. .
+Such resources might include the EOSC service catalogue, access and identity management, etc.
+The need for **Core Resources** was also identified by the OSPP EOSC Working Group[^2] whose definition is “set of services and processes that are needed to integrate and enable access to the various resources federated in the EOSC”.
 The **Core Resources** will need to be directly commissioned and financially compensated.
 The **Executive** should have the primary responsibility, in discussion with the **Strategic** and **Stakeholder** layers, to determine the requirements of these core resources, and decide how they will be delivered.

-### Compensation

-In order to meet the objective of “free at the point of use”, resource provision will need to be compensated by other means.
-The EOSCPilot is currently working on Business and Funding Models on how this compensation would work, but various models could include contribution of resources by member states and institutions, direct commission by the **Executive** or compensation based on usage using mechanism in the Framework Programmes (such as Transnational or Virtual Access instruments[^1]) or new mechanisms such as “Cloud Coins” or other credit mechanisms.
+In order to meet the objective of “free at the point of use”, resource provision will need to receive **<span class="underline">Compensation</span>** and financial support by other means.
+Various models of this compensation could include contribution of resources by member states and institutions, direct commission by the **Executive** or compensation based on usage using mechanism in the Framework Programmes (such as Transnational or Virtual Access instruments[^3]) or new mechanisms such as “Cloud Coins” or other credit mechanisms.
 Facilities and services to enable such credit mechanisms will need to be provided by the EOSC **Core** **Resources**.

-### Service Gaps

-To ensure that the EOSC remains relevant and to encourage innovation, it will be necessary to identify any gaps there may be in provision.
-Gaps may be identified by **Stakeholder** or **Executive** layer and notified to the Executive and Strategic layers.
-The **Executive** will need to develop mechanisms to fill any such gaps in provision, either by directly incentivising the development of new services or through advocacy to the Strategic layer and the Framework Programmes.
+To ensure that the EOSC remains relevant and to encourage innovation, it will be necessary to identify any **<span class="underline">Resource Gaps</span>** which may exist may in provision.
+Gaps may be identified by the **Stakeholder** or **Executive** layers and notified to the **Executive** and **Strategic** layers.
+The **Executive** will need to develop mechanisms to fill any such gaps in provision, either by directly incentivising the development of new resources and services or through advocacy to the Strategic layer and the Framework Programmes.

-### Open Market
+This may also need to include incentives to transition existing resources into the EOSC, may providing mechanisms to help resource providers meet the technical requirements and Rules of Participation.

-To ensure that EOSC remains “open to all players, public and private, European and non-European” (Section 3.2), there may also be resources within EOSC which will not be directly compensated through EOSC, but through other means (including commercial resources paid directly by researchers or their institutions), but which nevertheless meet the requirements to be EOSC *compliant* or *compatible* and are of value to the community.
+To ensure that EOSC remains an **<span class="underline">Open Market</span>** “open to all players, public and private, European and non-European” (as required by the first HLEG report[^4]), there may also be resources within EOSC which will not be directly compensated through EOSC, but through other means (including commercial resources paid directly by researchers or their institutions), but which nevertheless meet the requirements to be EOSC *compliant* or *compatible* and are of value to the community.

-In summary:
+In summary (as illustrated in Figure 6):

--   An EOSC Resource is *Compliant* if it meets the Principles of Engagement and the technical requirements as defined by the EOSC technical architecture
+-   An EOSC Resource is *Compliant* if it meets the Rules of Participation for the EOSC

 -   An EOSC Resource is *Compatible* if it meets the technical requirements as defined by the EOSC technical architecture

--   Some resources which are needed to integrate and enable access to the various resources federated in the EOSC will be *Core Resources* (which by definition will need to be *Compliant*)
+-   Some resources which are needed to integrate and enable access to the various resources federated in the EOSC will be *Core Resources* (which, by definition, will need to be *Compliant*)

 -   *Compliant* resources will be eligible to be part of EOSC; resources neither *Compliant* nor *Compatible* will be external to EOSC;